 You know those glossy pages in the Sunday paper supplements that tell you what’s going up and down in terms of style?
 Well every time I open them I am more and more surprised not to see bacteria featuring in there, given how fashionable our prokaryotic colleagues have become of late.
-At first I wondered if I was just hyper-aware of anything that mentioned bacteria because I happened to be studying and writing about some of them, and of course because the much-anticipated Microbirth (2014) film had received lots of attention amongst midwives, but I have come to believe that they are actually trending within the midwifery and obstetric worlds.
+At first I wondered if I was just hyper-aware of anything that mentioned bacteria because I happened to be studying and writing about some of them.
+And of course because the much-anticipated Microbirth (2014) film had received lots of attention among midwives.
+But I have come to believe that they are actually trending within the midwifery and obstetric worlds.
 Furthermore, I think their trendiness could be rather beneficial, and this is the first part of a two-part article in which I will explain why I am hoping that the current popularity of bacteria might have a part to play in improving care for women and babies.

 How are bacteria portrayed?

 May I ask you to think back to your first memories of bacteria being mentioned, perhaps by your parents or teachers?
 Were they mentioned in a positive or negative light?
 As benign, helpful and/or harmful organisms?
 As cells to be feared, celebrated and/or wondered at?
 Did you get the impression that bacteria were a relatively homogenous group of organisms which could be judged (for good or bad) as such, or did you get a sense of their complexity and variety and the fact that the same bacteria could have different effects in different circumstances?
 What were bugs called in your house, and what pictures and emotions does that term evoke in you now?